HydrolienF/LauncherJar/README.md

 Example use auto version tool based on branch name that should be 0.1, 0.2, 0.3, 1.1, 1.2 etc

-Your app need to return it's version when launching with --version or -v
+Your app need to return it's version when launching with --version or -version